CloudNativeSDWAN/cnwan-reader/README.md

 `localhost:8080/cnwan/events`.
 If a port is not provided, `80` will be used as default.

-As a final note, remember that events will be sent to `/events`, so make sure to remove any trailing `/` in `--adaptor-api` argument.

 Please follow [OpenAPI Specification](#openapi-specification) to learn more about adaptors and [Example](#example) for a complete usage example that includes a CNWAN Adaptor endpoint as well.